Roller Skating: Starting Your Rollerskating Journey

 Forward Skating

-Once you have mastered standing and balancing, it's time to start moving forward. by pushing one foot forward and gliding on the other foot.
+Once you have mastered standing and balancing, it's time to start moving forward.
+Begin by pushing one foot forward and gliding on the other foot.
 Alternate pushing motions with both feet to maintain a steady forward momentum.
 Keep your core engaged, and your body centered over your skates.
 Practice forward skating in a straight line, gradually increasing your speed and improving your control.

 Stopping